Photo Creations Studios, Inc.

 MINI DV VIDEO

-Digital video was once the exclusive province of broadcasters and video professionals.
-The Mini DV format changed all that, using advanced compression, videotape and recording technologies to make digital performance available to everyone.
+Digital video was once the exclusive domain of broadcasters and video professionals.
+The Mini DV format changed all that, using advanced compression, videotape, and recording technologies to make digital performance available to everyone.

 16 MM REELS